NMFWRI/FFI-Export-Parser/README.md

 Author: Corey Beinhart
-\nContact: corey@nmhu.edu
+Contact: corey@nmhu.edu

 This python program functions to migrate FFI data stored in XML files into our PostgreSQL database.